-XGLOBAL FX Ltd (hereinafter called the “Company”) is a Vanuatu Investment Firm incorporated under the lawys of Vanuatu, which has its principal place of business at Suite T19, 1 St Floor, Tana Russet Plaza, Kumul Highway, port Vila, Efate, Vanuatu.
+XGLOBAL FX Ltd (hereinafter called the “Company”) is a Vanuatu Investment Firm incorporated under the lawys of Vanuatu, which has its principal place of business at First Floor, Icount Building, Kumul Highway, Port Vila, Efate, Vanuatu.

 This policy applies to former, existing and potential clients as well as to any visitors of the Company’s website.